Children’s Occupational Therapy Services

 Helping Your Child Thrive in Daily Life

-What is Pediatric Occupational Therapy?
+What is Paediatric Occupational Therapy?

 Children's occupational therapy focuses on the activities of daily living that matter most to your child's growth and development.